 Like all Eastern Caribbean islands, the Bahamas are quite vulnerable to hurricanes.
 Last year's Atlantic hurricane season was significantly more active than usual, and the Bahamas were blasted by two back-to-back category 5 hurricanes, Irma and Maria, in September 2017.

 Based on historical weather records dating back to 1950, the Atlantic region will typically experience 12 tropical storms with sustained winds of 39 mph, of which six turn into hurricanes with winds reaching 74 mph or greater, and three major hurricanes category 3 or higher with sustained winds of at least 111 mph.
 It's important to note that most of these hurricanes do not make landfall in the Bahamas.

 A hurricane passes near the Bahamas, on average, every two years.
 A hurricane makes a direct hit on the islands, on average, every four years.
 One Category 5 hurricane and seven Category 4 hurricanes have struck the Bahamas since storms were first recorded in 1851.

-Note that three out of four hurricanes and tropical storms occur between August and October, with storm activity peaking in early to mid September.
-And still, despite all the predictions of rain, the Bahamas see more than 300 days of sunshine every year.
+Statistically, the chances of a hurricane or tropical storm hitting the Bahamas during your visit are very slim.
+Three out of four hurricanes and tropical storms occur between August and October, with storm activity peaking in early- to mid-September.
+Still, despite all the predictions of rain, the Bahamas see more than 300 days of sunshine every year.

 Recap of Hurricane Season 2017

-The 2017 Atlantic hurricane season was a wildly active, ruthlessly deadly, and extremely destructive season that ranked among most ferocious since records began in 1851.
+The 2017 Atlantic hurricane season was a wildly active and destructive season that ranked among the most ferocious since records began in 1851.
+There were a total of 17 named storms, 10 hurricanes, and six major hurricanes.
 Worse yet, the season was relentless, with all 10 of the season's hurricanes occurring consecutively.